Teams, tales and tips – a guide to the local game

 The best football attractions in town

 Since 1932, FIFA has been based in Zürich.
 In 2007, a new, glass-fronted headquarters was unveiled, most of the complex actually set underground.
 Surrounded by a themed garden, off-limits to the public, and sports pitches, the HQ contains a meditation room and time capsule containing bags of earth from all 208 member countries.
-Apart from the lobby, until recently there was little else to see.
+Apart from the lobby, until 2016 there was little else to see.